Japan May Introduce Japanese Language Requirement for Permanent Residency

 Japan News / Immigration & Visa

-The Japanese government is reportedly considering introducing a minimum Japanese language proficiency requirement as part of the criteria for granting permanent residency, according to sources familiar with the matter.
-The proposed change is intended to promote smoother integration of foreign residents and encourage better coexistence with local communities.
+The Japanese government is reportedly considering adding a minimum Japanese language proficiency requirement as part of the criteria for granting permanent residency.
+According to sources familiar with the discussions, the proposed change aims to help foreign residents integrate more smoothly and foster better coexistence within local communities.

-At present, Japan’s permanent residency system does not include a formal language proficiency requirement.
-However, policymakers have increasingly emphasized the importance of communication skills as the number of long-term foreign residents continues to grow.
+Currently, Japan’s permanent residency system does not require any formal language proficiency.
+However, policymakers have increasingly highlighted the importance of communication skills as the number of long-term foreign residents continues to grow.

 Policy Discussions and Timeline